te-je/fargo/README.rst

   ./chatlog.txt:L2: is not the sa|0|me|ME| as |1|me|ME|eting |2|me|ME| in person.
 It's
   Accept replacements? [yes]: ‸

-Instead of accepting or rejecting all of the subsitutions wholesale, specific substitutions can be accepted by entering a space separated list of their sequence numbers.
+Instead of accepting or rejecting all of the substitutions wholesale, specific substitutions can be accepted by entering a space separated list of their sequence numbers.
 For example, entering ``2`` above will result in the line:
 :literal:`\ is not the same as meeting ME in person.
 It's`.